Ghana–United States relations: Economic and aid relations

 Economically, the United States is one of Ghana's most important partners outside Africa.
 Bilateral trade volume has increased significantly in recent years, reaching a record high of approximately $3.7 billion in 2022.
 Overall, Ghana had a significant trade surplus of around $1.8 billion with the US in 2022.
 Ghana mainly exports crude oil, gold, cocoa (beans and products), rubber, fruit, and textiles to the US, while importing mainly machinery, vehicles, electronics, and grain from the US.
 Ghana benefited from tariff preferences under the US African Growth and Opportunity Act (AGOA), which favors numerous Ghanaian export goods.
 In addition to trade in goods, investment is also growing: over 100 US companies are active in Ghana – for example in the energy, mining, agricultural processing, information and communication technology, consumer goods, and health sectors.
 The United States is also extensively involved in development cooperation and support for Ghana.

 The United States is among Ghana's principal trading partners.
 The Office of the President of Ghana worked closely with the U.S. Embassy in Accra to establish an American Chamber of Commerce to continue to develop closer economic ties in the private sector.
 Major U.S. companies operating in the country include ACS, CMS Energy, Coca-Cola, S.C.
 Johnson, Ralston Purina, StarKist, A.H.
 Robins, Sterling, Pfizer, IBM, 3M, Motorola, Stewart & Stevenson, PriceWaterhouseCoopers, and National Cash Register (NCR).
 Several U.S. firms recently made or are considering investments in Ghana, primarily in gold mining, wood products, and petroleum.
 U.S. mining giant Newmont entered Ghana's mining sector in 2004 and intends to invest up to $1 billion.
 In late 1997, Nuevo Petroleum concluded an oil exploration agreement accounting for the last of Ghana's offshore mineral rights zones.
 Several other U.S. oil companies also are engaged in offshore exploration, but so far with little success.

 U.S. development assistance to Ghana in fiscal year 2007 was implemented by USAID, the African Development Foundation, Millennium Challenge Corporation, and others.
 U.S. development assistance to Ghana in fiscal year 2007 totaled more than $55.1 million, with programs in small farmer competitiveness, health, including HIV/AIDS and maternal child health, education, and democracy/governance.
 Ghana was the first country in the world to accept Peace Corps volunteers, and the program remains one of the largest.
 Currently, there are more than 150 volunteers in Ghana.
 Almost half work in education, and the others in agro-forestry, small business development, health education, water sanitation, and youth development.
 Ghana's $547 million compact with the Millennium Challenge Corporation is the most recent achievement in the U.S.-Ghanaian development partnership.

+In early May 2026, Ghana exited negotiations on a bilateral health assistance agreement with the United States due to concerns about Ghanaian health data being shared with American entities without necessary safeguards and the deal requiring Ghana to bypass parliamentary ratification; conditions that would violate the Ghanaian constitution, the Data Protection Act and Public Health Act.